-People have been asking me about the difference between coaching and mentoring.
+People have been asking me about whether to choose coaching or mentoring.
 The definitions I use are:

 - a COACH works with their clients by helping them identify and achieve their own goals (internal answers)